RattyDAVE/pi-object-detection/README.md

 - Image size of 640x480
 - ssdlite_mobilenet_v2_coco_2018_05_09

+### Rate
-You can expect 2.3 FP/S using the defaults.
+- RPi4 You can expect 2.3 FP/S using the defaults.
+- RPi3 You can expect 1.2 FP/S using the defaults.

 This uses pretrained models and can has the ability to change the model easy using the configuration file.